addarshh/Deepfake_Detection/README.md

 ### Video Face Manipulation Detection Through Ensemble of different experiemnetation technique
 [![Build Status](https://travis-ci.org/polimi-ispl/icpr2020dfdc.svg?branch=master)](https://travis-ci.org/polimi-ispl/icpr2020dfdc)

-The code is also hosted on git.
-Please refer to [Git Repo](https://github.com/wwt/deepfake/tree/final_consolidated)

 Project has been inspired from the Kaggle Competition from the [Kaggle Deepfake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge/).
 We used a base kernel for the solution, where Blazeface is used as face dectection technique and Efficient NetB4 is used a classification model to detect manipulated faces.
 We did several experiments on top of these base solution, listed below: